Ebike right and left view.

 A 0.042" 1.08mm washer was placed between the halves of the chain guide for correct 7 speed operation.
 No more chain drop, YEA!!

 Below pictures show a new chain ring and a chain ring after 6000 miles.
-Notice burr on back side of chain ring that can be felt with finger nail.
-Outside of chain ring
+Notice burr on back side of chain ring while front

 of chain ring only.
 Always shift to the lowest gear when approaching a stop when using a 52T chain ring.